sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/claims-authentication-does-not-validate-user.md

 9. From the **ULS Viewer** window, double-click the displayed lines to view the **Message** portion.

 From the claims encoding part of the Message portion for non-OAuth requests, you can determine the authentication method and encoded user identity from the claims-encoded string (example: i:0#.w|contoso\chris).
-For more information, see [SharePoint 2013 and SharePoint 2010 claims encoding](https://go.microsoft.com/fwlink/p/?LinkId=275449).

 ### Step 2: Check configuration requirements